This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Tap on the times in the instructions below to start a kitchen timer while you cook.

-Mix broccoli, red onion, bacon bits, sunflower seeds, and cheddar cheese in a large bowl.
+In a large bowl, combine the broccoli, red onion, bacon bits, sunflower seeds, and cheddar cheese.

-In another bowl, whisk mayonnaise, olive oil, white vinegar, garlic salt, powdered erythritol and pepper until smooth.
+In a small bowl, whisk mayonnaise, olive oil, white vinegar, garlic salt, powdered Besti, and pepper, until smooth.
 Stir the dressing into the vegetable mixture until well incorporated.

 Fold in the avocado right before serving.